-- 27. The appointment of a liquidator should be notified to us.
+- 29. The appointment of a liquidator should be notified to us in all cases, whether the proceedings are a voluntary liquidation (either a Members' Voluntary Liquidation (MVL) or a Creditors' Voluntary Liquidation (CVL)) or a compulsory liquidation, and whether the liquidator is an IP or the Official Receiver.
 We therefore expect a liquidator to notify us of their appointment as soon as possible.
 The liquidator should send any relevant appointment documents to support their notification.
-Copies of the resolution to wind up and the certificate of appointment should also be sent to firm.queries@fca.org.uk. - 28.
-In cases where a winding-up petition is presented and a firm subsequently enters into compulsory liquidation, the Official Receiver will be appointed over the firm as liquidator.
-We expect the Official Receiver to notify us in this case. - 29.
-We have the right to participate in any court proceedings in relation to a liquidation, attend creditors meetings and participate in the decision procedure50.
-We therefore expect a liquidator to ensure that court and creditor documentation is shared with us at the earliest opportunity, so that we have sufficient time to decide if our participation is appropriate.
+These might include, depending on the type of liquidation proceedings, copies of the winding up order, resolution to wind-up, and the certificate of appointment.
+Documents should be sent to firm.queries@fca.org.uk. - 30.
+We have the right to participate in any court proceedings in relation to a liquidation, attend creditors meetings and participate in the decision procedure.
+42 We therefore expect a liquidator to ensure that court and creditor documentation is shared with us at the earliest opportunity, so that we have sufficient time to decide if our participation is appropriate.